-Larch is considered the hardest softwood, and it has many of the properties of most hardwoods.
+Larch is considered the hardest softwood, and it has many properties of most hardwoods.
 As the wood is denser, it provides a long-lasting burn time.
 It creates hotter flames with less smoke.
 The wood also has an impressive 21.8 million BTUs heat production for each cord.

 You’ll find pines growing all over North America.
 As such, pine is a plentiful resource for campers and hikers to use in their fires.
 The one great thing about pine is that it lights up fast and burns well.
 That is due to the pine resin it contains.
 It’ll go up in flames fast, even in wet weather, due to the extremely flammable nature of the resin.

-One thing that pine is also great for is that it is wonderful at starting fire – just use a bit of pine bark, resin, and fatwood (pine wood with a lot of sap in it) to create an excellent firestarter for other types of wood that you have.
+One thing that pine is also great for is that it is wonderful at starting fire – use a bit of pine bark, resin, and fatwood (pine wood with a lot of sap in it) to create an excellent firestarter for other types of wood that you have.

-Which Firewood Burns the Hottest?
+Which Firewood Burns the Hottest

 The heat production is measured in British Thermal Units or BTUs.
 The higher the BTU value, the more heat the wood will produce.

 Forestry experts of Utah State University have ranked the most common firewood according to their BTUs value.

-|Type of Wood||Hardwood or Softwood||Wood Density (lbs/ft3)||Heat Production (million BTUs/cord)||Smoke Produced|
+|Type of Firewood||Hardwood or Softwood||Wood Density (lbs/ft3)||Heat Production (million BTUs/cord)||Smoke Produced|

 Well, now you know the best firewood to burn this winter.
 High-quality firewood is essential for ensuring optimal heat and safety.
 Woods with high density and heat values are most suitable for indoor and outdoor usage.